dan-pakos/nodejs-microservices-bootstrap/README.md

 # nodejs-microservices-bootstrap

-This is the mono-repository containing streaming event-driven microservices design implementation.
+This is the mono-repository containing unary/streaming event-driven microservices bootstrap implementation.

 ## Overview